17 August 2012 at 4.48pm | 2 Comments

 Salvador Dalí, set and costume design for Salome, 1949.

 In 1949, opera audiences were outraged by Peter Brook’s production of Salome, which featured designs by the controversial surrealist painter Salvador Dalí.
 Brook, Director of Productions at the Royal Opera House, believed that Dalí was the only painter capable of capturing both the “erotic degeneracy of Strauss’s [music] and the imagery of Oscar Wilde’s [story]”.
-However, Dalí’s bold designs, which included surrealist costumes and freakish pomegranate and peacock-feather sets, were considered by some to reduce the opera to a farce.
-The production was greeted with boos.
-David McVicar's dark production of the opera, which had its premiere in 2008 and was revived this year, has been praised as a highlight of the 2011/12 Season.
+However, Dalí’s bold designs, which included surrealist costumes and freakish pomegranate and peacock-feather sets, were considered by some to reduce the opera to a farce - we can only wonder what the audience would have thought of the flying hippopotamus that Dalí had originally planned to include in the production!

 Rex Whistler, set and costume design for The Rake’s Progress, 1935.